 Several of the items below are already included for free with the purchase of a tourist discount pass.

 For tips on the most popular activities in NYC, check out the following posts:

 This month you have a bunch of different options to see a sports event.
 Baseball is still going strong and the football season kicks.

-The U.S. Open Tennis Tournament is Sept.
-1-8 (starts August 3).
+The U.S. Open Tennis Tournament is finishing up this month.
 A soccer match is also an option.